renfuuu/Game-Tech-12/Assignment-2/README.md

 #### Room

-5-sided room with an invisible mesh infront of the camera.
+5-sided room with an invisible mesh in front of the camera.

 Three "types" of collision to be handled
 * Ball and paddle